 - 72% understood that spouses can receive Social Security benefits even if they have no work history.

 Still, near-retirees have some work to do if they are to better understand a program that will have a deep and lasting impact on most of their lives.

-For example, the survey found that 22% apparently believe when a spouse passes away, the surviving spouse can collect both his or her full benefit and the spouse’s full benefit.
+For example, the online poll found that 32% of near-retirees did not know that when a spouse dies, the surviving spouse cannot collect both his or her full benefit and the late spouse’s full benefit.

 Getting answers to Social Security questions

-If you are among those who might need a little help understanding Social Security — and figuring out the best strategy for claiming your benefits — consider using the services of Money Talks News’ partner Social Security Choices.
+If you are among those who might need a little help understanding Social Security — and figuring out the best strategy for claiming your benefits — consider using the services of Money Talks News partner Social Security Choices.

 This company is one of a handful that provide a personalized analysis of various claiming strategies.
-While most charge in the $50 range, Social Security Choices sells its product for $39.99.
+While most of them charge in the $50 range, Social Security Choices sells its product for $39.99.
 But Money Talks News readers can do even better.

 When you buy a report, simply use the coupon code “moneytalks” to get a $10 discount.

 Learn more about the service in “A Simple Way to Maximize Your Social Security.”

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.